zabbix/zabbix/templates/app/vmware_fqdn/README.md

   {$VMWARE.PASSWORD}
   ```
   5. To get the hypervisor UUID, enable access to the hypervisor via SSH and log in via SSH using a valid login and password.
-  6. Run the following command and specify the UUID in the macro `{$VMWARE.HV.UUID}`
+  6. Run the following command and specify the UUID in the macro `{$VMWARE.HV.UUID}`:
   ```text
   vim-cmd hostsvc/hostsummary | grep uuid
   ```
   7. Add the agent interface on the host with the address (IP or DNS) of the VMware hypervisor
-  8. Link the template to host created earlier
+  8. Link the template to the host created earlier

 ### Macros used